TaylorJadin/jadin.me/content/posts/2022/12/setting-up-peertube-with-b2/index.md

 Once the bucket was made, I went to the **App Keys** section to generate credentials for Peertube to use, then made note of them for later.

 I also went to **Bucket Settings** to make sure uploaded files were publicly accessible (they'll still be behind long obscure URLs though).
-I'm pretty sure that with Peertube 5.0 this is actually not necessary as Peertube will not proxy the video traffic, meaning that I could actually keep this set to private, but URL obscurity is more than good enough for my use case here.
+I'm pretty sure that with Peertube 5.0 this is actually not necessary as Peertube will proxy the video traffic, meaning that I could actually keep this set to private, but URL obscurity is more than secure enough for my use case here.

 ![](Capture%202022-12-22T115640.png)